shakaknight/SPARK_GRIP/README.md

 As i used the eclipse editor.
 Simply right click in the opened java class file and click run.
 ```

+## Approch Used
+* This was a version control, so used and maven project.
+* Learned and implemented

 **Youtube playlist used to learn selenium:**
 https://youtube.com/playlist?list=PLL34mf651faPB-LyEP0-a7Avp_RHO0Lsm